-First off, if you’ve already done some price shopping for giant mirrors locally and found out how expensive mirrors can be, don’t get discouraged.
-You can still have nice sized mirrors without spending hundreds or thousands of dollars on the hardware and installation.
-You may also be thinking you need more mirror than you really do.
+First of all, if you have already done some calling around locally for giant gym mirror quotes and seen how expensive large gym mirrors can be, don’t yet get discouraged.
+You can still have nicely sized gym mirrors in your home gym without spending hundreds or thousands of dollars on the hardware and the pro installation.
+You may also be thinking you need more mirrors than you really do.
 Let’s talk about it.

 Potentially free (or just very cheap) gym mirrors

-I’ve also seen pretty large framed mirrors and old dresser mirrors for sale on Craigslist.
-They won’t be as big as a vanity, but you can find a nice sized mirror.
+I’ve also seen some fairly large framed mirrors and many old dresser mirrors for sale on Craigslist.
+They won’t be as big as a vanity mirror probably, but some may be big enough.
 To me it looked like these type of mirrors were being sold or given away mostly because they were old and unattractive.
 For our purposes though, a mirror is a mirror once you get that ugly frame off of it.

 Another option I’ve heard people have had success with is to go to a home improvement store and ask if there are any returned or damaged vanity closet doors you can buy at a heavy discount.
 The stores typically have to write these things off at a complete loss ,so any sale is better than no sale as far as they’re concerned.
 Just have to be willing to ask.

-If you’re willing to get creative and spend a little time looking around, there are plenty of free and cheap large mirrors out there.
+If you’re willing to get creative and spend a little time looking around, there are plenty of free mirrors and inexpensive large mirrors out there.

 Super thrifty new gym mirrors

 For going the super thrifty new route, you can go to Target or Wal-Mart and buy those hanging door mirrors (approximately 12″ x 48″) and mount them side-by-side on your wall.
-Prices on these vary by quality, but are generally anywhere from $5 to $25 per mirror.
+Prices on these vary by quality, but are generally anywhere from $10 to $30 or more per mirror.

-I highly recommend that if you go this route you do not buy the cheapest $5 mirrors.
-These things are not glass so they are very flexible.
-If you cannot get them absolutely flush against the wall when you mount it, you’ll think you’re in a Circus funhouse when you look into them.
+I highly recommend that if you go this route that you do not buy the cheapest $10 mirrors.
+These mirrors are not glass and they are very flexible.
+If you cannot get them absolutely flush against the wall when you mount them, you’ll think you’re in a Circus funhouse when you look into them.

 There are frameless varieties of these inexpensive mirrors that are glass (usually very thin 1/8″ glass).
-They’re fragile and pretty tough not to break, but when you do get them mounted, at least it won’t be distorted.
+They’re fragile and tough to not break, but when you do get them mounted, at least it won’t be distorted.